 If implementations wish to support any additional options these must only use long-form option

-to ensure that users know the launch command is not portable,
+names starting with --impl- to ensure that users know the launch command is not portable,

 and to avoid possible name clashes in future versions of the specification.